Code-Institute-Submissions/Conors-Lexicon/README.md

 4. Repeat step 1-3 on the home page trending words, on search-results.html, word.html and profile.html.
 5. Repeat steps 1-4 on Firefox and Opera.

 *Results:* Failure, The word would only copy if it didnt have any spaces.
-I fixed it by changing the html id value value from {{ word.word_name }} to {{ word._id }} This new implementation fixed the code.
+I fixed it by changing the html id and the argument for the onclick button value value from {{ word.word_name }} to {{ word._id }} This new implementation fixed the code.

 # Deployment